 - 1. Reimbursements Keep all airline receipts (i.e., proof of purchase of tickets) and travel itineraries.
-Submit them along with a signed Expense Sheet (attached page 22) to Maritza Montalvo either in person (office located at 402 East 67th Street C-2) or via email (mmontalv@med.cornell.edu).
+Submit them along with a signed Expense Sheet (attached page 22) to the Program Specialist either in person (office located at 402 East 67th Street C-2) or via email.
 Your reimbursement up to the allocated amount will be processed and submitted via direct deposit. - 2.
-Narrative Summary A post-trip narrative summary of your experience is required within 4 weeks of return date before final reimbursement will be authorized.
-Submit the write-up to Maritza Montalvo (mmontalv@med.cornell.edu).
+Narrative Summary A post-trip narrative summary of your experience is required within 4 weeks of the return date before final reimbursement will be authorized.
+Submit the write-up to the Program Specialist.
 Submit photos to Savita Birbal (sab2025@med.cornell.edu) to post on our website and Twitter account.
-Please see detailed guidelines on pages 23-24. - 3.
-Read and sign the Weill Cornell Agreement and Release Form and the Consent Form (pages 3-8) and return them to Maritza Montalvo (mmontalv@med.cornell.edu) as soon as your elective has been approved.
+Please see the detailed guidelines on pages 23-24. - 3.
+Read and sign the Weill Cornell Agreement and Release Form and the Consent Form (pages 3-8) and return them to the Program Specialist as soon as your elective has been approved.
 No reimbursements will be made to any student who leaves the country without signing and submitting these forms. - 4.
-All students are REQUIRED to complete the Johns Hopkins: "Ethical Challenges in Short-Term Global Health Training" (Page 10) and send Certificates of Completion to Maritza Montalvo (mmontalv@med.cornell.edu) - 5.
+All students are REQUIRED to complete the Johns Hopkins: "Ethical Challenges in Short-Term Global Health Training" (Page 10) and send Certificates of Completion to the Program Specialist. - 5.
 All students are required to attend a Pre-Departure Workshop with the Co-Directors.